Matheus-2106/Matheus-2106/README.md

 ### Professional Experience:
 - **Administrative Assistant**
     - Currently working as an administrative assistant focused on process management and optimization.
 I develop dynamic Excel spreadsheets for inventory control and price quotations in the automotive sector.
 Additionally, I use Python and data analysis to create strategic purchasing sheets.
-I manage the company’s system and provide IT support through computer installation and maintenance.
+I manage the company's system, ensuring organization and simplicity, and provide support for IT services, including the installation and maintenance of computers, ensuring the continuity and efficiency of internal processes.

 ## Main Skills:
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)&nbsp;